rbertolusso/intubate/README.md

   head()
 ```

+Of course *you* need to make sure the particular function has the particular methods
+implemented (if not, they will not be considered bugs by `intubate`).
+In cases like that,
+you should contact directly the authors of the interfaced functions to ask them to
+consider adding those methods (if it makes any sense in each particular case).
+But in
+general it is safe to assume that if they were not implemented, there was a good reason.

 * **intuBags** allow to run *one* pipeline containing *several* sources. intuBags can be
-dynamically populated by results (including, but not limited, to modifications of original
+dynamically populated by result(s?) at each step of the pipeline.
+Results can be, for example, modifications of an original source that can be replaced by the modification or saved as new object.
+They can also be from a statistical procedure, such as `lm`, or other things.
-sources) generated in previous steps of the pipeline.
-Each step of the pipeline can choose
-which source(s?) to use, and has the choice to add its result(s?) to the intuBag
+Each step of the pipeline can choose which source(s?) to use, and has the choice to add its
+result(s?) to the intuBag, and these added or modified results can be be used downstream,
-to be used downstream, or once the pipeline is ended.
-This means you could potentially
+or once the pipeline is ended.
+If you save the end result, you will have a single object
+containing all the sources, their modifications (or replacements of sources by their
+modifications), and results of processing sources by the different steps (if they
+wanted to be saved).
-have one object only, the intuBag, containing all the objects (sources and products).
+This means you could potentially have one object only, the intuBag, containing all the
+objects (sources and products).
+One possible use of intuBags could be to process a *whole database* (several tables, data.frames, or tibbles) in *one* pipeline.
+I am not sure yet,
+but maybe it is a good idea to intubate pipe-aware functions too.
+Maybe not.
+Of course
+pipe-aware functions can always get the whole intuBag at any point of the pipeline,
+do their magic without being intubated, and then let the pipe continue.

 This means `intubate` will have three modes of operations: